Carabobo: Terrain and soil

 Most of the region is covered by mountains that make up part of Venezuela's Coast Mountain Range.
 The highest peaks are found on the north and west of the state and south of the Valencia Lake.
 The Cobalongo or Caobal peak is the highest point of the state, at 1990 metres above sea level.

 There is a central low plain around the Valencia Lake and towards the south, where Venezuela's Llanos start.

 There is a large amount of anticlinals, synclinals, diaclases, fractures and faults.
-One of the most important is the one of the Victoria, south of Valencia.
+One of the most important is that of the Victoria, south of Valencia.
 This area has moderate tectonic activity.

 Mountains are very steep; some slopes are over 80%.
 On the plains, slopes are less than 1%.
 In the Tocuyito area, slopes can reach 5%.

 There are a group of small islands near Puerto Cabello.
 The main ones are Isla Larga, Isla Santo Domingo, Isla Alcatraz and Isla del Rey.
 Isla Larga is the largest and is 1855 metres long.
 It makes part of the San Esteban National Park.

 There are also a couple of islands on Lake Valencia.
 Some more have disappeared after the rise in sea level since the 1970s.
 Isla del Burro ("Donkey Island") is the largest island of the lake.

 Carabobo's soils are fertile.
 Entisol soils predominate (above all fluvents and orthents).
 There are also threats of vertisols with suborders of usterts.